AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

 |image8|

-When you close the Virt Viewer window, the CloudN VM is still running and you will notice that the “Domain creation completed” on the terminal that you executed virt-install command earlier.
+When you close the Virt Viewer window, the CloudN VM will continue running and you will notice that the “Domain creation completed” on the terminal that you executed virt-install command earlier.